ScaleChain/scalechain/data/docs/layer.md

 ## Main
 A jar package containing the ScaleChain main class to run P2P nodes.

+## API
+The Json-RPC API layer.
+100% Compatible with Bitcoin.

 ## Net
 The P2P networking layer.